-When a student protection report to the Queensland Police Service and/or the Department of Child Safety, Youth and Women is required, it is important that parents are not contacted before the student protection report is made.
+When a student protection report to the Queensland Police Service and/or the Child Safety Services is required, it is important that parents are not contacted before the student protection report is made.

-If a student protection report submitted to Queensland Police Service and/or the Department of Child Safety, Youth and Women relates to suspected abuse or neglect by a member of the student's family, the Principal will only inform the parent(s) or carer(s) of the student protection concern once confirmed as appropriate with the Queensland Police Service or the Department of Child Safety, Youth and Women.
+If a student protection report submitted to Queensland Police Service and/or the Child Safety Services relates to suspected abuse or neglect by a member of the student's family, the Principal will only inform the parent(s) or carer(s) of the student protection concern once confirmed as appropriate with the Queensland Police Service or the Child Safety Services.
 This is to ensure that any potential child protection or criminal investigation is not compromised.

-In order to assist at the school level in the management of any situation and to ensure the immediate safety of any students involved, the school should request from the Queensland Police Service and/or Department of Child Safety, Youth and Women feedback on the possible timing of their intervention and obtain some guidance about when the school may discuss the matter with the student's parent(s) or carer(s).
-This is particularly significant in cases of student to student sexual behaviour where it is important for the student's well-being to enable the parent to support the student and take steps to protect them.
+In order to assist at the school level in the management of any situation and to ensure the immediate safety of any students involved, the school should request from the Queensland Police Service and/or Child Safety Services, feedback on the possible timing of their intervention and obtain some guidance about when the school may discuss the matter with the student's parent(s) or carer(s).
+This is particularly significant in cases of student-to-student sexual behaviour where it is important for the student's well-being to enable the parent to support the student and take steps to protect them.

-Definitions
+5. Definitions